When is the best time to fly to Montreal?

 To call Montreal merely the Paris of North America is to sell it short.
 True, the island in the Saint Lawrence River has the architecture, the food and joie de vivre of the French capital, but it is a mix of more than 40 ethnic groups, a complicated history and a vibrant and edgy bohemian scene that confounds that description.

-The city freezes during wintertime and temperatures plummet to -30, but there is no bad time to search for cheap flights to Montreal.
-Montrealers make the most of winter with a carnival; shopping in Ville Souteraine, the underground city, with more than 30km of shopping, and its hearty fare (including poutine, a rib-sticking mix of chips, cheese curd and gravy).
+The city freezes during wintertime and temperatures plummet to -30, but there is no bad time to search for flights to Montreal.
+Montrealers make the most of winter with a carnival; shopping in Ville Souteraine, the underground city, with more than 18 miles of shopping, and its hearty fare (including poutine, a rib-sticking mix of chips, cheese curd and gravy).

 The starting point for the tourist is Vieux Montreal.
 Here, you’ll find City Hall, Bonsecours Market, and the awe-inspiring Notre-Dame-de-Bon-Secours Chapel.
 In “new” Montreal, Le Plateau is the city’s creative heart, home to designers, writers and artists.

-Montreal is human scale with Mont Royal, 1,000 parks, 350km of bicycle paths and 900 outdoor skating rinks.
+Montreal is human scale with Mont Royal, 1,000 parks, 217 miles of bicycle paths and 900 outdoor skating rinks.
 Prince Arthur Street, Saint-Laurent and Les Eclusiers are the places to party.
 Bars are open until 3am and some never close.